Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Introduction

-Based on these observations, we propose a unifying mechanistic explanation for why our approach and prior emotionally-framed methods successfully control model behavior: lexical mediation.
-Refusal-associated tokens (e.g., ``can't,'' ``sorry'') and compliance-associated tokens (e.g., ``sure,'' ``Here'') occupy distinct regions in VA space, so shifting VA coordinates changes the likelihood of emitting such markers, thereby modulating downstream behavior.
-We further show that prior emotionally-framed prompting methods induce corresponding shifts in the VA subspace, suggesting a similar underlying mechanism.
+Concretely, we derive emotion steering vectors from 211,225 emotion-labeled text samples~\citep{demszky2020goemotionsdatasetfinegrainedemotions} and learn VA subspaces via ridge regression over principal components.
+The resulting emotion projections exhibit circular geometry analogous to the circumplex model from human emotion perception \citep{russell1980circumplex}, as shown in Figure~\ref{fig:circumplex}.
+In addition, the axes correlate with human VA ratings across 44,728 words~\citep{mohammad2025nrcvadlexiconv2}.
+Steering along these axes produces monotonic control over the affective properties of model outputs, and further affords bidirectional control over refusal and sycophancy---with effects replicating across Llama~3.1-8B, Qwen3-8B, and Qwen3-14B.
+We propose \emph{lexical mediation} as one explanation: refusal and compliance behaviors have load-bearing signature tokens (e.g., ``can't,'' ``sorry'' for refusal; ``sure,'' ``Here'' for compliance) that occupy distinct VA regions, so VA steering shifts their emission probabilities, modulating downstream behavior.
+We show that prior emotion-based prompting methods induce corresponding VA shifts, suggesting a shared underlying mechanism.

-Taken together, our work advances understanding of affective phenomena in LLMs by motivating a conceptual separation between discrete emotion labels and continuous valence--arousal dimensions, demonstrating how this two-level perspective yields meaningful insights.
-Specifically, we identify a 2-dimensional VA subspace and provide evidence that emotion vectors are systematically organized within this geometry.
-From an interpretability standpoint, we present principal-component-based decomposition of emotion steering vectors into interpretable subspaces as a complementary approach to task-specific steering, exposing shared structure that generalizes across behaviors toward domain-agnostic control.
-Finally, we offer a unifying mechanistic account---lexical mediation---that explains why emotion-based prompting and emotion steering influence model behavior.
-We do not claim that VA is the unique pathway; rather, we propose it as one plausible explanation for why emotion-based controls work in LLMs.
+Taken together, our work advances understanding of affective phenomena in LLMs by motivating a conceptual separation between discrete emotion labels and continuous valence--arousal dimensions.
+We identify a 2D subspace aligned with human-interpretable VA concepts and show that emotion vectors are systematically organized as a circumplex within this geometry.
+From an interpretability standpoint, we present a principal-component-based decomposition method for identifying interpretable subspaces underlying steering vectors, exposing shared structure that generalizes and supports multi-behavioral control in contrast to typical task-specific contrastive steering.
+Finally, we propose lexical mediation as one explanation and useful perspective for understanding why emotion-based controls work in LLMs.